There are dogs of all ages at Orphans of the Storm® right now, ready and eager to find their perfect match!

 Rocky the one-year-old Cairn Terrier mix is the cutest.
 I couldn’t stop complimenting his looks the entire time we were out.
 He has the most adorable little face, and his fur is funnily very straight on his front half and then very curly on his back half.
 Terriers are known for being bold and energetic, and that’s what Rocky is!

 Rocky loves to romp and play.
 He enjoys exploring when he’s on walks and playing with squeaky toys when he’s in the yard.
 Rocky sat right next to my feet for a while so I could pet him.
 He has a little bit of “small dog syndrome” and barks at bigger dogs, but doesn’t seem to mind dogs that are closer to his size.
 If you have the energy and creativity to keep up with Rocky, come in soon to meet him!

-Snow White the nine-year-old Staffordshire Bull Terrier mix is one of the shelter’s long-timers, and I am ashamed with myself for not writing about her before now!
+Snow White the eleven-year-old Staffordshire Bull Terrier mix is one of the shelter’s long-timers, and I am ashamed with myself for not writing about her before now!
 Snow White completed an 8-week doggy boot camp and was an excellent learner.
 She knows many commands, including “sit,” “stay,” and “heel,” and she’s very attentive to whoever is walking her.
 Snow White likes to get treats, of course, but she’ll do all of her commands without them.